BenjaminVerney/gestal-cloud-docs/docs/api/mirror/sow-mirrors.md

 ### Example Response

-Returns a dictionary with `data` property that contains an array of up to `per_page` sow versions limit and some [pagination](/api/getting-started.html#pagination) metadata.
+Returns a dictionary with `data` property that contains an array of up to `per_page` sow mirrors limit and some [pagination](/api/getting-started.html#pagination) metadata.
 Returns [an error](/api/getting-started.html#errors) if something goes wrong.

 ```